New London Ledge Light: History

-New London Ledge Lighthouse was built in 1909 on the southwest ledge.
+New London Ledge Lighthouse was built in 1909 on the southwest ledge at the mouth of New London Harbor.
 It was originally called the Southwest Ledge light, but this caused confusion with Southwest Ledge Light in New Haven, Connecticut, so it was renamed New London Ledge Light in 1910.
-The United States Coast Guard took over in 1939 upon its merger with the Lighthouse Service and the light was automated in 1987.
-The original fourth order Fresnel lens was removed and was later put on display in the Custom House Maritime Museum.
+The United States Coast Guard took over in 1939 upon its merger with the Lighthouse Service, and the light was automated in 1987.
+The original fourth order Fresnel lens was removed and was later put on display in the New London Customhouse museum.
 The light was added to the National Register of Historic Places in 1990.

 Ghost legend

-New London Ledge is locally famous for the ghost of an early keeper named Ernie who allegedly haunts the lighthouse.
-The Coast Guard crew on duty at the lighthouse reported unexplained knockings taking place at night, as well as doors opening and closing repeatedly, the television turning on and off by itself sporadically, and the unexplained removal of sheets from beds.

-William Grace, the last Coast Guard officer to man the lighthouse, wrote the following in the crew's log on the last night before the automated light system was installed: "Rock of slow torture.
-Ernie's domain.
-Hell on earth—may New London Ledge’s light shine on forever because I’m through.
-I will watch it from afar while drinking a brew."

-Ledge Light has been featured on paranormal reality shows such as Scariest Places on Earth and Ghost Hunters.
+Ledge Light has long been the subject of a ghost legend, centering around the supposed spirit of a former keeper named Ernie.
+The lighthouse has been featured on paranormal reality shows such as Scariest Places on Earth and Ghost Hunters.
 Investigators from The Atlantic Paranormal Society concluded on Ghost Hunters that there was not enough evidence to determine any paranormal activity taking place at the lighthouse, despite a few unexplained phenomena such as cold spots.